Prince George’s, Baltimore reviewing Hogan’s order easing restrictions at football stadiums

 The greater Washington region Friday reported 2,053 new cases and 27 new deaths.
 Virginia added 1,183 cases and 20 deaths, Maryland added 781 cases and four deaths, and the District added 89 cases and three deaths.
 That’s the most deaths in a single day in D.C. since Sept.
 9.

-The seven-day rolling average of new cases across Virginia, Maryland and D.C. stood at 1,723, compared to about 1,300 to start the month.
+The seven-day rolling average of new cases across Virginia, Maryland and D.C. stood at 1,723, compared with about 1,300 to start the month.